The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 Another captive barn owl was more than 25 years old in England.
 Despite such exceptionally long-lived individuals, the average lifetime for the barn owl is about four years, and 2/3 – 3/4 of every adult lives statistically between 1 – 2 years.

-Nonetheless, the mortality is not uniformly spread over the entire lifespan, and only one in three young individuals can survive in their first attempt at breeding.
+Nonetheless, mortality does not uniformly spread throughout the entire lifespan, and only one in three young individuals can survive on their first attempt at breeding.

 In temperate areas, the leading cause of death is likely to be hunger, particularly during the fall and winter, when birds begin to develop their hunting skills in the first year.

-There is a link in northern and upland areas between old birds’ mortality and adverse weather, heavy snow, and low temperatures.
-Another cause of mortality is the collision with road vehicles from bird drilling on mown boundaries.
+There is a link between old birds’ mortality in northern and upland areas and adverse weather, heavy snow, and low temperatures.
+Another cause of mortality is collisions with road vehicles caused by bird drilling on mown boundaries.

 Some of these birds are in bad shape and would have been less able to dodge oncoming vehicles.

-In some places, road death rates are exceptionally high as collision rates are influenced by a more increased commercial average annual daily traffic that is grassy, rather than shrubs, and a low abundance of mammals.
+In some places, road death rates are exceptionally high as collision rates are influenced by increased commercial average annual daily traffic that is grassy rather than shrubs and a low abundance of mammals.

 The use of pesticides historically caused many deaths, and in some parts of the world, this can still be the case.